 If you’ve never braised beef short ribs before, you need to go pick some up today.
 Or this weekend.
 But definitely soon.
 They’re the perfect lazy-day weekend meal and they’ll make your house smell amazing!

-- 2 T canola oil
+- 2 tbsp canola oil

 - 3 medium onions, chopped

-- 3 medium carrots, chopped (peel if they’re not organic)
+- 3 medium carrots, chopped

 - 2 celery stalks, chopped